 Financial covenants, which use financial information to determine control rights in corporate loan contracts, are frequently amended (Roberts (2015)).
-In this paper, I offer a model of debt covenant amendments and structurally estimate it on novel data on amendments of financial covenants in U.S. companies' loan contracts.
-The results suggest that covenants are amended, first, because contracting parties face a high degree of contractual incompleteness, and second, because the cost of amendments is considerably smaller than the cost of misallocating control rights.
+Despite the strong evidence, prior literature has not found an explanation for the high frequency.
+In this paper, I offer a model of debt covenant amendments and structurally estimate it using novel data on amendments of financial covenants in U.S. companies' loan contracts.
+The model offers three explanations for why financial covenants get amended: (1) the degree of contractual incompleteness is high, (2) non-contractible information is highly predictive of the future, and (3) the costs of amendments are small, while the costs of misallocating control rights are high.
+The estimation results mostly support the first and the third explanations.
+Financial covenants are amended because contracting parties indeed face a high degree of contractual incompleteness, because the costs of amendments are indeed low compared to the costs of misallocating control rights, but not necessarily because non-contractible information is highly predictive of the future.

-^{}I appreciate helpful comments and suggestions from my dissertation committee, Paul Fischer, Mirko Heinle, Allison Nicoletti, Catherine Schrand, and Frank Zhou.
-I am also grateful for feedback from from Christopher Armstrong, Matthew Bloomfield, Kevin Chen, Wayne Guay, Richard Lambert, Valeri Nikolaev, Matthew Phillips, Michael Roberts, and the participants of the Wharton Finance and Banking Reading Group, the Wharton Accounting Junior Faculty & Students Summer Brown Bag Series, the Wharton Accounting Workshop, and the seminar at the American University of Armenia.
-I gratefully acknowledge the financial support from the Jacobs Levy Center at the Wharton School of the University of Pennsylvania.
+I appreciate helpful comments and suggestions from my dissertation committee, Paul Fischer (co-chair), Catherine Schrand (co-chair), Mirko Heinle, Allison Nicoletti, and Frank Zhou.
+I am also grateful for feedback from Christopher Armstrong, Matthew Bloomfield, Kevin Chen, Wayne Guay, Richard Lambert, Valeri Nikolaev, Matthew Phillips, Michael Roberts, and the participants of the Wharton Finance and Banking Reading Group, the Wharton Accounting Junior Faculty & Students Summer Brown Bag Series, the Wharton Accounting Workshop, and the seminar at the American University of Armenia.
+I gratefully acknowledge the financial support from the Jacobs Levy Center at The Wharton School of the University of Pennsylvania.
 I thank Mary Ayers, Mihika Ghaisas, and Marialex Penso for their outstanding research assistance.
 All errors are my own.

-[†]The Wharton School, University of Pennsylvania.
+^{}The Wharton School, University of Pennsylvania.
 E-mail: iluneva@wharton.upenn.edu